omer-ozdag/omer-ozdag/README.md

 Here's a quick breakdown of the main directories and files in this repository:

-🎛️ [tum-haptics-project](https://github.com/omer-ozdag/tum-haptics-project) — Project for the Computational Haptics Laboratory course.
+🎛️ [haptics](https://github.com/omer-ozdag/haptics) — Project for the Computational Haptics Laboratory course.

-🤖 [tum-fp-robotics](https://github.com/omer-ozdag/tum-fp-robotics) — Research Internship in Imitation Learning for Robotics with Haptic and Visual Data
+🤖 [fp-robotics](https://github.com/omer-ozdag/fp-robotics) — Research Internship in Imitation Learning for Robotics with Haptic and Visual Data

 📡 [esp32-pi-mqtt](https://github.com/omer-ozdag/esp32-pi-mqtt) - Designing an MQTT-Based Communication Protocol Using ESP32-C3s and Raspberry Pi

+📡 [ami-project](https://github.com/omer-ozdag/ami-project) - Project for the Applied Machine Intelligence course

 🚧 More projects coming soon… stay tuned!